Spatial Analysis · Regional Science · GeoAI

 • Keynote & roundtable engagements

-Disclosure Applied work, advisory mandates, and TerraSignal are undertaken in personal capacity and are independent of Toronto Metropolitan University.
-The University is identified for biographical reference only and does not endorse, sponsor, or assume any responsibility for these activities.
-All engagements are conducted in compliance with applicable institutional policy on outside professional activity and conflict of interest.
+Disclosure Any applied or advisory activity is undertaken in personal capacity and independently of Toronto Metropolitan University.
+The University is identified for biographical reference only and does not endorse, sponsor, or assume any responsibility for such activity.
+All such activity is conducted in keeping with applicable institutional policy on outside professional activity and conflict of interest.

 Editorial service, honours, and scholarly standing.